How we're making our gyms safe for you

 As a parent, where do I go during the lesson?

 For levels 2 and under, you would be in the pool with your child to support the lesson safely.
 For those level 3 and above, the sites will instruct you of a safe area that will be set out and socially distanced.
-Depending on the club, this may be poolside, in a café area, or another safe area of the club.
+Depending on the centre, this may be poolside, in a café area, or another safe area of the centre.
 You will be expected to have your child changed and take them through to poolside for the time of their class to be registered by the instructor on poolside and then collect them promptly from poolside at the end of the their session.

 What happens if I can't/won't have my child return?